Financial Risk Management

 The primary insurance policies to note are the following:

-Risk mitigation through attention to staff - the lifeblood of your practice:
+Risk mitigation through attention to staff

 Despite South Africa’s very high unemployment rate, we experience the paradox of a severe shortage of skilled workers for the modern economy.
 This is particularly true for the medical industry.